dimagi/label-bot/README.md

 Sure, you'll need to fork it and deploy it on Heroku, or host it somewhere else if desired.
 There is no publicly available bot on the marketplace.

+### Environment Variables

-1. Make sure to set the `GH_BOT` environmental variable in your environment. `GH_BOT` should be the name of the GitHub user the bot is operating as.
+`GH_BOT`: The name of the GitHub user the bot is operating as.

-2. Also make sure you set `GH_AUTH` variable which is the access token by which the bot user is authenticated.
+`GH_AUTH`: The access token by which the bot user is authenticated.
 Normally `repo` privileges are sufficient.
 Learn how to setup an [access token][access] by checking out the documentation.

+`GH_SECRET`: High entropy token used when creating the GitHub webhook.

-3. Optionally, set up `GH_BOT_LINK` which will link to whatever you specify when you click the "details" associated with the status of the CI event.
+`GH_BOT_LINK`: (optional) Link to use when you click the "details" associated with the status of the CI event.

+`CHECK_COLLABORATORS`: (optional) If set this will trigger an additional request to the GitHub API to determine if the user creating a comment is a contributor.
+If not set the value from the [author_association][author_association] field will be used.
+Only users with 'COLLABORATOR' or 'OWNER' status are allowed to issue commands to the bot.

+### Setup
+Assuming you have deployed the bot:

-4. Setup a webhook in your repository.
+1. Setup a webhook in your repository.
 Point the URL to your running app.
 Ensure it sends data via JSON.
 Use a token with high entropy and make sure it is used by your webhook, but also assigned to `GH_SECRET` in your app's environmental variables.
 Lastly, make sure the webhook sends requests for: